Greece Moments Greece Moments

 Our hotel tips for Syros

 In the summer months, you can also choose from numerous holiday rentals in the seaside resorts of Finikas, Galissas and Kini.
-You can find suitable accommodation on Syros via Booking.com* and check prices if necessary:
+You can find suitable accommodation on Syros via Booking.com* and check prices there:

 ➲ To beautiful accommodations on the island*

-Enclosed we have put together a personal selection of beautiful hotels and apartments with good guest reviews on the island of Syros:
+Below we have put together a personal selection of beautiful hotels and apartments with great guest reviews on the island of Syros:

 Wind Tales, Ano Syros